dehancer/dehancer-xmp-cpp/external/exiv2/README-CONAN.md

 ### Changing profile settings with the conan command

-It is recommended that you use profiles provided in **<exiv2dir>/cmake/msvc\_conan\_profiles**.
+It is recommended that you use profiles provided in `<exiv2dir>\cmake\msvc_conan_profiles`.

 You can modify profile settings on the command line.
 The following example demonstrates making substantial changes to profile settings by performing a 32 bit build using Visual Studio 2015 with a 2017 profile!
-This example is not considered good practice, it is an illustration to some conan flexibility which be useful when your build environment is automated.
+This example is not considered good practice, it is an illustration of some conan flexibility which may be useful when your build environment is automated.

 ```bash
 $ conan install .. --profile msvc2017Release64 -s arch_build=x86 -s arch=x86 -s compiler.version=14